uviclibraries/surveys/1-multiple-choice-survey.md

     - On the top ribbon, you will see the stages of your survey from “SUMMARY" to "ANALYZE RESULTS”.
     - Below the top ribbon, you will see that there are icons with options for your survey building process, such as “BUILD”, “STYLE”, etc.
     - On the left pane, you will see a different menu depending on the survey building process you choose.
 For example, if you choose "STYLE", you will see options to choose the settings and themes of your survey style.
-    - On the main area, you will see the title of your survey and a gray box to design a NEW QUESTION.
+    - In the main area, you will see the title of your survey and a gray box to design a NEW QUESTION.

    <img src="images/act-1/sm-1-04.png" style="margin-left:10px;width:600px;" alt="survey ready">